-Depending on whether you want to integrate or upgrade Big Data Management in an Amazon EMR environment, you can use the following flow charts to perform the tasks:
+Depending on whether you want to integrate or upgrade Big Data Management in an Amazon EMR environment, you can use the flow charts to perform the following tasks:

-- Integrate the Informatica domain with Amazon EMR for the first time. - Upgrade Big Data Management from 10.2 to 10.2.1 in an Amazon EMR environment. - Upgrade Big Data Management from a version earlier than 10.2 to 10.2.1 in an Amazon EMR environment.
+- Integrate the Informatica domain with Amazon EMR for the first time.

+- Upgrade from version 10.2.1.

+- Upgrade from version 10.2.

+- Upgrade from a version earlier than 10.2.